openhab/openhab-addons/addons/binding/org.openhab.binding.netatmo/README.md

 - *Personal Weather Station*.
 Reports temperature, humidity, air pressure, carbon dioxide concentration in the air, as well as the ambient noise level.
 - *Thermostat*.
 Reports ambient temperature, allow to check target temperature, consult and change furnace heating status.
+- *Welcome Camera*.
+Reports last event and persons at home, consult picture and video from event/camera.

 See http://www.netatmo.com/ for details on their product.